 In the securities defense field, Susan litigates securities class actions and a variety of cases asserting fraud claims under the 1933 Act, the 1934 Act and state blue-sky statutes.
-She recently obtained a full dismissal for the syndicate of underwriters in the putative class action arising from the Fairway Markets IPO (SDNY) and she is currently representing the underwriters in a putative class action involving the EveryWare global secondary offering (SD Ohio).
+She recently obtained a full dismissal for the syndicate of underwriters in the putative class action arising from the Fairway Markets IPO (SDNY).
+She is currently representing the underwriters in a putative class action involving the EveryWare global secondary offering (SD Ohio), and she represents a national organic grocer in a putative securities class action filed in Arizona.
 She also represents clients in cases involving commercial and residential mortgage-backed securities, asset-backed securities, structured products, CDOs, CLOs, distressed debt trades, repos, whole loans, loan participations, and a variety of swaps and options.

 In the complex commercial space, Susan handles a wide variety of litigation for institutional parties, including real estate disputes, banking litigation, lender liability litigation, bankruptcy litigation, and secured lending disputes.
 She serves as national coordinating litigation counsel for a real estate investment manager.